Author Guidelines

 Color artwork

-Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
+Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), and with the correct resolution.
+We will not publish your submission until the figures are sharp and clear.

 Figure captions